ErickHernandezGutierrez/lesion-visualization-tools/README.md

     --lesions 197 36 34 218 # lesion labels
     --hc_subject sub-003-hc # HC subject tags (optional)
 ```

+To plot the new-lesion longitudinal grid for a single patient use the `plot-subject-data.py`

 Example of plot-new-lesion-boxplots.py to plot new-lesion longitudinal grid
 ```bash